jma02/graham-scan-visualizer/README.md

 ```shell
 python dialog.py
 ```

+Currently, only CSV files are supported for use.
+See [sample.csv](https://github.com/johnma02/Convex-hull-visualization/blob/master/sample.csv) for a formatting guide.
 ### Dependencies
 **If your machine has Anaconda installed, Matplotlib and Numpy will already be available and ready for use.**